christina1797406/os_assignment_3/comp2002-os-mergesort/README.md

 ## Sources Used

-If you used any sources outside of the textbook, you should list them here.
+(Samira) If you used any sources outside of the textbook, you should list them here.
 If you looked something up on stackoverflow.com or you use help from AI, and fail to cite it in this section, it will be considered plagiarism and dealt with accordingly.
 So be safe CITE!